GuidanceMantras/GuidanceMantras/README.md

 ### Private Jobs
 - For private jobs in India especially in Engineering, you just need technical skills and soft skills.
 - Soft skills https://www.thebalancemoney.com/what-are-soft-skills-2060852#:~:text=Soft%20skills%20include%20interpersonal%20(people,for%20just%20about%20every%20job.
-- You can improve/gain technical skills via Udemy  application https://www.udemy.com/
+- You can improve/gain technical skills via Udemy  application https://www.udemy.com
-- IT/ Software jobs are being reduced significantly over the years due to AI automation and also salaries are not high.
-- Private jobs are good for just 10 years, later that everyday you regret private jobs
 - Please have a account on LinkedIn
 - Never ever think that you do not need to study in private jobs, you need to keep on updating with new skills each year, otherwise you will loose your job
 - You should know how to search for private jobs in India